Last Updated: 7/13/2020

-Officers arrived at the scene after reports of a fight breaking out and found two gunshot victims, an 18-year-old male and a 51-year-old male.
+Officers arrived at the scene after reports of a fight breaking out and found two gunshot victims, an 18-year-old male, and a 51-year-old male.
 Both victims were hospitalized, however, the 18-year-old died from his injuries and the 51-year-old is being treated in stable condition.

 Authorities have not yet released the identity of a possible suspect or a motive.
 The investigation is still underway.

-Attorney contributor Brian Kent of CrimeVictim.Attorney represents victims injured by parking lot shootings in civil lawsuits.
-Mr. Kent has generously provided us with his knowledge on the legal options available to these victims and their families.
+Attorney contributor Bobby Thompson, a gun crime lawyer, represents victims injured by parking lot shootings in civil lawsuits.
+Mr. Thompson has generously provided us with his knowledge of the legal options available to victims and their families.

 He went on to say, “Nonetheless, many of these cases are complex and inadequate security is not enough to bring forth a valid lawsuit.
 In fact, the victim’s attorney must be able to prove that the crime was reasonably foreseeable.
 A reasonably foreseeable crime is one that occurs on a property with a prior history of criminal violence.
 Essentially, if a parking lot owner knew that crime rates were increasing in the surrounding area, did nothing to improve the security, and then someone was shot outside of the complex, the owner here may be held liable.
 However, the crime must be deemed reasonably foreseeable and must have only occurred due to inadequate security for a victim to have grounds for a lawsuit.”